vk-cs/docs-public/docs/en/kubernetes/k8s/how-to-guides/external-dns/external-dns.md

         </info>

-      If the desired resource records are not present, wait a few more minutes.
+      If the required resource records are not present, wait a few more minutes.
 ExternalDNS will start creating resource records after the service has been assigned an IP address.
 This will take some time.

 1. Check that the application is accessible by domain name.
 To do this, go to `http://tea.example.com` in your browser.